 This role is a unique opportunity to work on some of the most important questions around decarbonizing Canada’s economy.

-As Clean Prosperity’s first-ever Communications Associate, you’ll help us spread the word about the most effective pathways to achieving Canada’s climate targets.
+As our Communications Manager, you’ll help Clean Prosperity spread the word about the most effective pathways to achieving Canada’s climate targets.

 There are few things more important right now than addressing the challenges posed by climate change.
 Your work could have a big impact on climate policy in Canada, and you could play a part in fostering a more sustainable world for coming generations.
 What could be more satisfying?